What is Renters Insurance?

 Like any other type of insurance, renters insurance is just a safety net to hedge against a catastrophic event.

-If you want to take the risk, go for it!
-I’m not here trying to tell you what to buy and what not to buy.
-But if your stuff is important to you, then you should consider protecting it.
+If your stuff is important to you, then you should consider protecting it.
 It’s also important to understand the financial impact of your decisions.

 Every financial decision, no matter how small, adds up over time!